 Advantages of Living Alone

-- You have time to do whatever you like without having to worry about a roommate – read books, watch TV, surf the Internet.
+- More freedom without having to worry about a roommate – read books, watch TV, surf the Internet.

-- You can choose whatever food you want to eat – cook if you want, order takeout when you want – the choice is yours.
+- Choose food you want to eat – cook if you want, order takeout when you want – the choice is yours.

 Disadvantages of Living Alone

-- You’ll end up spending more in rent and utilities every month since there is no roommate to share the costs with you.
+- Spending more in rent since there is no roommate to share the costs .

-- You may have to spend a lot of your time cooking and cleaning since there is no one to share the chores with you.
+- More chore time since there is no one to split chores with

 - You may spend more time on the Internet and less time socially interacting with other people, which can be difficult for your emotional wellbeing.